 - You will know if spaces are open when booking.

-- You need to fill out paperwork, and you can find that and the rules on Amtrak’s pet policy page.
+- You need to fill out paperwork, which can be found on Amtrak’s pet policy page, along with the rules.

 Remember that figuring everything out before leaving for the station is best.